What is Nasal Endoscopy?

 Why is Nasal Endoscopy Performed

-Nasal endoscopy is most commonly performed by Otorhinolaryngologists (Ear Nose & Throat or ENT doctors).
+Nasal endoscopy is most commonly performed by Otorhinolaryngologists (Ear Nose & Throat or an ENT doctor or an ENT specialist).
 The procedure is routinely done in outpatient clinics.
-It is used to evaluate patients with nasal or sinus complaints.
+It is used to evaluate patients with nasal or sinus complaints for a more accurate diagnosis of new patients.
 Stuffiness, facial pain or pressure, nose bleeds and loss of smell are among the symptoms that may lead your doctor to recommend the procedure.
 He/she is looking for signs of infection, inflammation, bleeding, anatomic abnormalities, and abnormal growths/tumors.
 Nasal endoscopy is also used to perform procedures in the nose and sinuses.
 These may be done in the office or in the operating room.